shanicohen1902/no-sql-db-comparison/README.md

 ## Considerations of choosing Database:
 Requirements - how do we need to read the data.
 Do we need schema type?
 Non-functional requirements:
- - Performance
- - Scale – data volume + load
- - Consistency vs Availability
+ - Performance.
+Performance requirements define how well the system performs certain functions under specific conditions.
+Examples are speed of response, throughput, execution time and storage capacity.
+ - Scalability.
+Database scalability is the ability of a database to handle changing demands by adding/removing resources.
+We need to considure the current data volume + feuture needs.
+At a high level, scalability help to improve availability and performance when demand is changing, especially when changes are unpredictable.
- - Cost – consider software cost + maintenance
+ - Cost. consider software cost + maintenance.
-  - Integration considerations – Existing technologies that need to integrate.
+ - Integration considerations.
+Existing technologies that need to integrate.
  - Existing dev team skills
- - CAP:
+ - **CAP**:
   The CAP Theorem, states that databases can only ever fulfil two out of three elements:
-   -  Consistency – that reads are always up to date, which means any client making a request to the database will get the same view of data.
+   -  **Consistency** – that reads are always up to date, which means any client making a request to the database will get the same view of data.
-   -  Availability – database requests always receive a response (when valid).
+   -  **Availability** – database requests always receive a response (when valid).
-   -  Partition tolerance – that a network fault doesn’t prevent messaging between nodes.
+   -  **Partition tolerance** – that a network fault doesn’t prevent messaging between nodes.
 In the context of distributed (NoSQL) databases, this means there is always going to be a trade-off between consistency and availability.
 This is because distributed systems are always necessarily partition tolerant (ie. it simply wouldn’t be a distributed database if it wasn’t partition tolerant.)
 On distributed NoSQL databases, basically you need to choose between AP to CP.
 Partition tolerance is a basic requirement from distributed system.
  - Keep it simple…